PhilipSchmid/k8s-home-lab/README.md

 ![Fleet local Cluster](images/fleet-local-cluster.png)

-The final fleet basic configuration step is to add a Git repository which is later used to store the Fleet managed manifests.
+The final fleet basic configuration step is to add a Git repository, which is later used to store the Fleet managed manifests.
 I chose to also host this on Github inside the private https://github.com/PhilipSchmid/home-lab-fleet-manifests repository.

-To allow Fleet to access a private Git repository, you must create a SSH key which is then added as deployment key.
+To allow Fleet to access a private Git repository, you must create a SSH key, which is then added as the deployment key.
 More information about this process can be found here: https://fleet.rancher.io/gitrepo-add/

 ```bash
 $ mkdir ~/rke2/fleet